 Recently, I shared 4 ways to write compelling headlines by studying consumer media.

 What can you learn about headlines from tabloids?
 If Mr. Musetto were still alive (he died in 2015), he’d probably advise you to:

 - Be super brief.
 When you’re dealing with 72-point type, you don’t have a lot of space.
 So make every character count.

 - Choose only powerful words.
 Every verb needs to pack a punch.
 Every noun needs to paint a picture.
 Articles and prepositions?
 Who needs ‘em!

 - Have fun with it.
 Maybe you can’t go this far: “Germans Wurst at Penalties” or “Weiner’s Rise and Fall”.
 But a little wordplay is a powerful thing.

 By the way, Mr. Musetto’s favorite headline he ever wrote wasn’t the most famous one.
 The winner in his mind?
 GRANNY EXECUTED IN HER PINK PAJAMAS.
-I'm going to miss him.
+Now that's a headline.